-Many birds grow extra feathers as part of a late fall molt in preparation for winter.
+In preparation for winter, many birds grow extra feathers as part of a late fall molt.
 These extra feathers provide birds with the perfect insulation to stay warm.
 Additionally, birds have a unique adaptation called the uropygial gland.
 This special gland releases oil that coats their feathers, ultimately making them waterproof and providing even more insulation.
 Sometimes you’ll see a bird “fluffing” its feathers.
 When this happens, they are creating air pockets that serve as a heat source.

 Similar to people, birds shiver as well.
 Due to birds’ high metabolic rate, they have to burn a large amount of energy just to stay warm.
 When they shiver, their metabolic rate goes up and so does their body heat.
-Shivers are just a short-term solution as it does require the burning of lots of calories and isn’t very efficient.
+Shivers are just a short-term, inefficient solution as it does require the burning of lots of calories.

 During the winter months, a bird party comes in handy.
-Cuddling with one another is the perfect way to generate body heat, using minimal energy.
-Cavity nesters such as nuthatches will huddle in tree cavities and generate body warmth inside.
+Cuddling is the perfect way to generate body heat, using minimal energy.
+Cavity nesters, such as nuthatches, will huddle in tree cavities and generate body warmth inside.
 Tree cavities are ideal as they protect the birds from the cold weather as well as any predators that might be around.